ai4os-hub/ai4os-yolov8-torch/README.md

 The data required for the pipeline is to have a folder with your images, and a .csv file containing all of your annotations.

-If your dataset is incomplete, it is better to remove incomplete rows rather than .
+If your dataset is incomplete, it is better to remove incomplete rows, as they will cause errors.
 Missing images will not cause problems with the pipeline.
 For the conversion step, this pipeline converts data from Deep Sea Spy format :

 |shapes  |x1 |y1 |x2 |y2 |polygon_values|name_img|species    |